toivoh/julia-pattern-dispatch/README.md

 does not print an ambiguity warning, since there is no overlap between finite patterns.
 The infinitely nested sequence `x={1,{1,{1,...}}}` could be considered to match both, however.

-There is also an inline syntax for to match a single pattern:
+There is also an inline syntax to match a single pattern:

     load("pattern/ifmatch.jl")